cnabio/duffle/docs/101-bundle-json.md

 The `parameters` section of the `bundle.json` defines which parameters a user (person installing a CNAB bundle) may _override_.
 Parameter specifications are flat (not tree-like), consisting of name/value pairs.
 The name is fixed, but the value may be overridden by the user.
 The parameter definition includes a specification on how to constrain the values submitted by the user.

-> The parameters definition is a subset of the ARM template laguage.
+> The parameters definition is a subset of the ARM template language.

 ```json
 "parameters": {